 Score the Paint

-Trim is usually caulked or painted to the wall.
+Trim is often times caulked or painted to the wall.
 To remove it with minimal wall damage or peeling paint, score the seam between the trim and the wall with a utility knife.
 This also helps to prevent peeling of the paint when the trim is pulled away.

 Protect the Wall

 Place a wood wedge, scrap block, or other kind of protective material against the wall where the leverage point for the pry bar will be resting.
 This will prevent the wall from getting dented from the pressure of the pry bar.
 Thin pry bars are helpful when removing trim.
 The thinner the pry bar, the better.

 Start at an End

 Begin prying at the miter joint at the top of the door, prying both sides of the miter at the same time.
 Work by slipping the edge of the pry bar under the trim and prying against the wood wedge or block.
 Carefully pry outward, letting the finish nails slide through the holes in the trim or out of the wall support, as applicable.

 Work Your Way Down

 Once the end is loosened and partially pulled from the wall, move down a bit and continue prying.
 Repeat the same process all the way down the trim board.
 The goal is to gradually loosen the entire piece without bending it too much, which can break it.
 If necessary, loosen the trim all the way, then go back to your starting point and pry further to remove each section entirely free of the nails.

 Once you have the trim piece removed, you can pull out protruding finish nails with a hammer or linesman’s pliers.
 You can also use a small pry bar or tongue-and-groove pliers, levering the tool against a wedge or block to protect the wall surface (it's also a good idea to use a block with a hammer).
 Alternatively, you can take the opposite tack and pound the finish nails flush to the wall with a hammer.